 Word class ambiguity in corpora

 The potential for conversion and word class ambiguity varies from lexeme to lexeme.
 Conversion can be spontaneous or lexicalized, showing different degrees of conventionalization.
-It can be assumed that there is a cline allowing for all degrees of lexicalization and conventionalization from polysemy up to full-fledged homonymy with varying degrees of lexical association between the nominal and lexical counterparts.
+It can be assumed that there is a cline allowing for all degrees of lexicalization and conventionalization from polysemy up to full-fledged homonymy with varying degrees of lexical association between the nominal and verbal counterparts.